-The Leibniz Institute of Ecological Urban and Regional Development (IOER) in Dresden is an establishment of the Leibniz Association for research in the spatial sciences focussing on ecological aspects of sustainable development.
+The Leibniz Institute of Ecological Urban and Regional Development (IOER) in Dresden is an establishment of the Leibniz Association for research in the spatial sciences focusing on ecological aspects of sustainable development.
 It was founded on 1 January 1992, is jointly funded by the federal and Saxony governments and is a research establishment with a staff of over 100.

 In accordance with its Leitbild, the Institute addresses the scientific basis for the sustainable development of cities and regions in the national and international context.
 Research concentrates on five main areas: